bkudria/speakeasy/docs/instructions/02_documents_and_rules.md

    :END:
    ```

-## 4. File Visibility Guidelines:
-1. Always request to see the content of files mentioned in tasks before beginning work.
-2. Explain relevance when requesting additional file contents.
-3. Never propose changes to files whose content you have not seen.
-4. Follow the DRY principle when listing files in tasks.

-## 5. Specification Updates:
+## 4. Specification Updates:
 1. Evaluate the need for specification.md updates for each task changing user-visible functionality.
 2. Seek user guidance when unsure about potential updates.
 3. Focus on describing what the system does, not how it does it.

-## 6. Task Completion Process:
+## 5. Task Completion Process:
-1. Request necessary file contents and explain why.
-2. Identify the next uncompleted task or sub-task.
+1. Identify the next uncompleted task or sub-task.
-3. Review related tasks and specifications.
+2. Review related tasks and specifications.
-4. Analyze requirements and current code.
+3. Analyze requirements and current code.
-5. Consider impact and side effects of changes.
+4. Consider impact and side effects of changes.
-6. Determine necessary changes at a tactical level.
+5. Determine necessary changes at a tactical level.
-7. Scope changes using the provided Fibonacci scale.
+6. Scope changes using the provided Fibonacci scale.
-8. Break down tasks exceeding 5 points into smaller subtasks.
+7. Break down tasks exceeding 5 points into smaller subtasks.
-9. After selecting a task and making a plan for it, re-evaluate its point-score effort number.
+8. After selecting a task and making a plan for it, re-evaluate its point-score effort number.
 If the re-evaluated score exceeds 5 points, break down the task into smaller subtasks.
-10. Use standard library tools and language idioms when possible.
+9. Use standard library tools and language idioms when possible.
-11. Ensure changes adhere to all rules, especially regarding tests and specifications.
+10. Ensure changes adhere to all rules, especially regarding tests and specifications.
-12. Only mark a task as complete [x] after receiving explicit confirmation that tests have passed
+11. Only mark a task as DONE after receiving explicit confirmation that tests have passed
-13. Only mark a task as in progress [-] after receiving confirmation that the test fails appropriately
+12. Only mark a task as DOING after receiving confirmation that the test fails appropriately

-## 7. Discovered Task Management:
+## 6. Discovered Task Management:
 1. When discovering new tasks during implementation:
    - Document them immediately in tasks.md to prevent forgetting.
    - Use the standard task format with appropriate status indicators.